By Tom · Published Sep. 27th, 2021 · Updated Nov. 24th, 2022

 - Sunhat, sunscreen and water are welcome in sunny weather.

-- Beware of baboons that may steel your food, especially bananas!
+- Beware of baboons that may steal your food, especially bananas!

-- Check out our Cape Point Guide for all other things to do.
+- Check out our Cape Point Guide to discover other walks and things to do on the peninsula.

 Old Lighthouse at Cape Point

-The old lighthouse is quite a climb as they placed it on the highest point of this last part of the peninsula.
-It was first lit in 1860.
-Unfortunately, it wasn’t always visible for ships due to low-hanging clouds.
+Continue upwards along the trail and you’ll get to the old lighthouse, the main lighthouse at the top of the hill.
+It’s quite a climb as they placed it on the highest point of this last part of the peninsula.
+It was first lit in 1860 but soon they discover that unfortunately, it wasn’t always visible for ships due to low-hanging clouds.

-From the old lighthouse, retrace your steps towards the upper station of the funicular and find a little gated trail starting on the backside (east) heading towards the new lighthouse.
+Many people only visit the obvious old lighthouse, but you shouldn’t miss the slightly hidden short walk to the new lighthouse.
+To get there, from the old lighthouse, retrace your steps towards the upper station of the funicular.
+Here you’ll find a little gated trail starting on the backside (east) which heads towards the new lighthouse.
 A good path takes you downhill.

 New Lighthouse Viewpoint